Western Illinois University: Macomb Campus

 Meal Plan Refund

 At the end of the academic year, purchasing power of $250 or less left on each student’s account will be refunded.
+The refund will be applied to the student's account and any credit remaining will be refunded.
 (The $250 is based on a student attending both semesters:$125/semester.)

 All WIU ID Cards have been set up with a Rocky Dollars account.
 Rocky Dollars is a debit-like account that is accessed using your WIU ID Card.
 After you deposit money into your Rocky Dollars account, you can present your WIU ID Card as a form of payment to purchase goods and services on campus.